-In logic, we don't speak of arguments as being "true" or "false," nor do we speak of statements as being "valid" or "invalid."
-We assume that the premises upon which the author's conclusion is based are all true.
-There are very, very few instances in which test makers would ever let us question the veracity, or the truth value, of a premise.
-Assuming that all the premises are true, there are two categorically different types of arguments you'll come across on the test: deductive and inductive.
-How we evaluate their conclusions, and the labels we use in our assessment, will depend on the type of argument we're dealing with.
+In logic, we don’t speak of arguments as being “true” or “false”, nor do we speak of statements as being “valid” or “invalid.”
+We assume that the premises upon which the author’s conclusion is based are all true.
+There are very few instances where test makers would let us question the veracity of a premise.
+Assuming that all the premises are true, there are two categorically different types of arguments you’ll come across on the test: deductive and inductive.
+How we evaluate their conclusions, and the labels we use in our assessment, will depend on the type of argument we’re dealing with.

 In a deductive argument, the conclusion is supposed to necessarily follow from the premises.
 If it does, then the argument is considered valid.
 However, if it is possible for the conclusion to be false despite the truth of the premises, then the argument is invalid.
 There is no middle ground here: deductive arguments are either valid or invalid.
 For instance:

 Paris is the capital of France.
 I live in Paris.
 Therefore, I live in France.

 This argument is valid, because the conclusion necessarily follows from the premises.

 Paris is the capital of France.
 I live in France.
 Therefore, I live in Paris.

 This argument is invalid (it commits a Mistaken Reversal).
 The conclusion could be false, because I could live outside of Paris and still live in France.
 Note that the conclusion in invalid arguments can still be “true.”
 Validity only refers to the extent to which the premises support, or do not support, the conclusion.
 Validity has nothing to do with whether the premises are true or false; we assume that they are true.
 Rather, validity is determined by the relationship between the premises and the conclusion.
 The only question you need to ask yourself when evaluating deductive arguments is this:

 - Arguments based on mathematics (where the conclusion depends on purely mathematical computation)